benjamin-hodgson/Contexts/README.md

 ### Command line usage
 `run-contexts` will run all test files and folders in the current directory.

+`run-contexts {filename}` will run the tests in the specified file.

+`run-contexts {directory}` will run the tests in the specified directory (or package) and any subdirectories (or packages).

+`run-contexts` accepts the following flags:
+  * `-s` or `--no-capture`: Don't capture stdout during tests.
+By default, Contexts will prevent stdout from being printed to the console unless a test fails.
+Use this option to disable this.
+  * `--teamcity`: Use when the tests are being run in TeamCity.
+Contexts tries to detect this automatically, but the flag is provided in case you have trouble

 ### Test discovery
 If a _module_ contains the words 'test' or 'spec' in its name, Contexts will import it and run any tests therein.